 - Weight Loss: rucola in your diet can benefit you with many nutrients.
 Two cups contain only 80 calories, making it a good choice for those on a diet.

-- Protects the Aging Brain From Cognitive Decline: rucola, along with broccoli, cauliflower, and cabbage, is high in fiber and antioxidants and also rich in glucosinolates, which studies show may reduce the risk of developing lung, prostate, breast, and pancreatic cancer.
+- Protects the Aging Brain From Cognitive Decline: rucola, along with broccoli, cauliflower, and cabbage, is high in fiber and antioxidants and rich in glucosinolates, which studies show may reduce the risk of developing lung, prostate, breast, and pancreatic cancer.

 - Helps Reduce Inflammation in the Body: It contains substances that have been shown to suppress the production of inflammation in the body.